danilmakarow/test-task/rest/README.md

 node version: `20.12.2`, npm version: `10.5.0`

 ### Layers:
-Infrastructure layer logic is based in controller
+Infrastructure layer logic is based in controllers
 <br />
 Business logic is present in services